Private SLAS Client Use Cases

 Each step in the authentication flow is numbered and described in detail for all three use cases.
 The numbered steps are also illustrated with a diagram to help you visualize the process.

-You can explore these use cases interactively with a Postman collection: Salesforce Commerce B2C SLAS Use Cases.
+Explore these use cases interactively with a Postman collection: Salesforce Commerce B2C SLAS Use Cases.

 This use case describes what happens when the shopper adds a product to their basket without logging in first.
 It follows the client credentials grant flow as defined by the OAuth 2.1 standard.